IQDM/IQDM-PDF/docs/source/methods.rst

 Building a New Template
 =======================
-Currently, building a new JSON template requires some python coding.
+Currently, building a new JSON template requires some python scripting to determine coordinates.
 The output from the following code will show all text bounding box coordinates and contents.

 .. code-block:: python